pabloviquez/til/adobe/aep/IdentityStrategy.md

 > **Example Use Case**
 >
 > Let's say we have a store called *"Swim Journey"*.
 The store offers swimming lessons along with swimming gear and accessories.
 They also have a website where customers book **appointments** for the lessons and also can purchase products.
 The experience is similar in the mobile app.
+>
+> Customers uses the email to login in the website or app, and they opt-in to receve communications from the store by email and push notifications.

 In this example, we can identify the following concepts:
 - **Customer**: The person that is buying products or booking appointments.